-(2) Includes an increase in accrued capital expenditures of \$3 million for the year ended December 31, 2014.
+(4) Includes a decrease in accrued capital expenditures of \$37 million and an increase of \$3 million for the years ended December 31, 2015 and 2014, respectively.

-- (3) Includes \$9 million of insurance recoveries received from the Company's captive insurance companies related to the Narrows, Virginia facility that eliminates in consolidation. - (4) Excludes expenditures related to the relocation of the Company's POM operations in Germany (Note 28) and includes an increase in accrued capital expenditures of \$38 million for the year ended December 31, 2013 and a decrease of \$22 million for the year ended December 31, 2012.
+(5) Excludes expenditures related to the relocation of the Company's POM operations in Germany (Note 4) and includes an increase in accrued capital expenditures of \$38 million for the year ended December 31, 2013.